 Take this example from our own Bazaarvoice website.
 You’ll have seen an iteration of it pop up in the bottom corner.
 Through some simple tweaking, our own lovely chatbot (Bazaarbot!) differs in messaging depending on who visits the site.

 Let’s say a user has tried out our marketing ROI calculator tool.
 On their next site visit, our bot will encourage those with an ROI calculation to get in touch.
-As demonstrated on the right.
+As demonstrated below.

-I toyed with whether I should use this example.
-It almost feels like spilling state secrets or insider trading.
+Using this example almost feels like spilling state secrets or insider trading.
 But you know what, it’s one of the multiple, successful customizations on our website.
-And you have to lead by example!
+And you have to lead by example.